ITP-xStory/p5js-shaders/docs/important-concepts.md

  }
 ```

-You may see coordinates referred as uv, st, coord, etc. these just different naming conventions for the same thing.
+You may see coordinates referred as uv, st, coord, etc. these are just different naming conventions for the same thing.

 ***